 Alvin: Because kids will grow up to be adults, and we want to give them the foundation to be able to handle themselves later in life.

-Okay, let’s talk about food for a moment.
+Let’s talk about food for a moment.
 I know you guys are very discerning when it comes to art and design, but how about food?
 Are you very particular about that also, or not at all?

 Alvin: Yes, food is at the top of the list actually.
 That’s why our office is here, because there’s a lot of good food in the area.
 We are foodies.

-Okay, so this is a good question for you – which dishes best embody each of you guys?
+Ah, so this is a good question for you – which dishes best embody each of you guys?

 (Jackson joins the interview)